 We gotta be honest with ourselves for a sec.
 New Year’s resolutions suck.
-In years past, we’ve had “workout 3x a week” (lol), “get up at 7 a.m. on the weekends” (lol) and “stop saying sorry so much” (double lol), yet here we are, doing none of those things.
-Well, don’t beat yourself up—it’s scientifically proven that they are destined to fail 80% of the time.
+In years past, we’ve had “workout three times a week” (lol), “get up at 7 a.m. on the weekends” (lol) and “stop saying sorry so much” (double lol), yet here we are, doing none of those things.
+Well, don’t beat yourself up—it’s scientifically proven that they are destined to fail 80 percent of the time.
 Why?
 Because they don’t have actionable steps… so it’s just easier to just give up.

 Let us propose an alternative: Easy habits to start right now—like finally cleaning out your purse, taking a baby detox from social media and muting accounts that no longer serve you.

 Take a baby detox from social media